Ray McCauley: Controversy

 McCauley's greatest controversy came with the divorce from his first wife Lyndie in 2000.
 According to the ministry, Lyndie McCauley instituted divorce proceedings for which the ministry believed she had no biblical grounds.
 The divorce caused a large portion of the then congregation to depart from the church.
 Shortly after the divorce, McCauley became romantically involved with a two-time divorcee, Zelda Ireland, whom he married in July 2001.
 In January 2010, Rhema Bible Church announced that McCauley and Ireland had separated and that divorce proceedings had been instituted by Ireland.
-After being divorced for over 2 years, McCauley and Ireland remarried in November, 2013 at a ceremony described as "very modest and low-key" in Muldersdrift outside Johannesburg.
+After being divorced for over 2 years, McCauley and Ireland remarried in November 2013 at a ceremony described as "very modest and low-key" in Muldersdrift outside Johannesburg.

-In 2009 McCauley caused waves politically when he invited the then unelected President of South Africa, Jacob Zuma, to speak at a Sunday morning meeting.
+In 2009, McCauley caused waves politically when he invited the then unelected President of South Africa, Jacob Zuma, to speak at a Sunday morning meeting.
 This led to accusations of political bias.
 When Zuma took office in 2009, McCauley formed a new interfaith organization called the National Interfaith Leadership Council (NILC) which subsequently merged with the National Religious Leaders Forum (NRLF) to form the National Interfaith Council of South Africa (NICSA) in 2011.
-McCauley and the interfaith organizations he represents have publicly defended Zuma and the ANC government on several highly controversial matters.
+McCauley and the interfaith organizations he represented publicly defended Zuma and the ANC government on several highly controversial matters.

-McCauley has also been a strong opponent of gay rights.
+McCauley was also a strong opponent of gay rights.

 Books and television

-McCauley has authored several books including Our God Is An Awesome God (1993), Walk In Faith (1998), Making Your World Different (2000), The Secret Place (2003), Expect More (2005), Bottom Line (2005), Choose This Day (2007), Live Long, Die Young (2008), Power & Passion, Holy Ghost Fire and Purpose Powered People.
+McCauley authored several books including Our God Is An Awesome God (1993), Walk In Faith (1998), Making Your World Different (2000), The Secret Place (2003), Expect More (2005), Bottom Line (2005), Choose This Day (2007), Live Long, Die Young (2008), Power & Passion, Holy Ghost Fire and Purpose Powered People.
 His biography, Destined To Win (1986), was written by Ron Steele.

 Rhema Television (RTV) broadcasts A New Day with Pastor Ray featuring teachings by McCauley.